Sports Chiropractic Care in Bozeman, Montana for Increased Performance and Injury Prevention

 A sports chiropractor (CCSP, DACBSP, ICSC)

-A sports chiropractor is a highly specialized chiropractic provider who has undergone years of post-graduate training beyond their chiropractic degree.
+A sports chiropractor is a highly-specialized chiropractic provider who has undergone years of postgraduate training beyond their chiropractic degree.
 This additional education typically includes subjects specific to exercise, injury prevention, emergency procedures, rehabilitation of injuries, and sports-specific evaluation and diagnosis.
 Initials that follow a properly trained practitioner’s name are: CCSP, DACBSP, and ICSC.
-These indicate advanced training and can help you find a sports chiropractic specialist.
+These indicate advanced training and can help you find a true sports chiropractic specialist.
 Sports Chiropractors use manipulations, a wide array of advanced manual therapies, the latest sports taping approaches, and active therapeutic exercises to help athletes achieve.
-They are also experts in assessing functional movement and are known take a whole body, system-wide approach to movement and function.
+These experts can assess functional movement with a comprehensive understanding of the body’s biomechanics and systems.

 A regular chiropractor (DC)

-A traditional chiropractor is healthcare professional who focuses on diagnosing and treating musculoskeletal disorders, mostly of the neck and back.
+A traditional chiropractor is a healthcare professional who focuses on diagnosing and treating musculoskeletal disorders, mostly of the neck and back.
 A traditional chiropractor’s overall goal is to reduce pain and restore function to the nervous system by manually adjusting or manipulating the spine.
-Regular chiropractors are a great choice for spinal injuries, postural issues, scoliosis, spinal arthritis, and family wellness care.
+Regular chiropractors are an excellent choice for spinal injuries, postural issues, scoliosis, spinal arthritis, and family wellness care.

 A physical therapist (MPT, DPT)